kids-first/kf-germline-workflow/docs/SOMALIER_README.md

 Output is the converted `.somalier` output

 ## ancestry
-"can predict ancestry on a set of query samples given a set of labelled samples, for example from thousand genomes along with labels for"
+ From [somalier wiki](https://github.com/brentp/somalier/wiki/ancestry): "somalier can predict ancestry on a set of query samples given a set of labelled samples, for example from thousand genomes along with labels for samples [sic]"

 ### Inputs:
 ```yaml